Atatürk's Main Principles: Statism

-Content and development

-Atatürk evaluates the principle of Etatism in connection with the principle of Populism.
-Between 1923 and 1930, private entrepreneurs were expected to make the necessary investments for the development of poor people, who had been neglected for centuries, and to reach the modern level of life.
-But the people specializing in this function did not have enough money, sufficient experience and sufficient technological backgrounds.
-Atatürk adopted the principle of "Etatism" in order to develop the country and bring the people to the level of contemporary civilization.
-Thus, both domestic production and industrialization would be increased, and the state would intervene in the economy until the free market in the country recovered.

-This principle was aimed at Atatürk's goal of putting the national economy on solid foundations: "An economically weak nation cannot get rid of poverty and misery.
-It cannot avoid social and political disaster."—based on his philosophy.

 Reformism

-Reformism is the adoption, development and protection of Atatürk's Radical Reformations made for the modernization of the Turkish nation against all kinds of dangers.
+Reformism is the adoption, development and protection of Atatürk's reforms made for the modernization of the Turkish nation.

 This principle is a Turkish nationalist understanding of revolutionism that clearly denies elitism and attaches great importance to integrating with the people and thus democratic methods.
 There are two sides to the Kemalist Reformist approach.
 The first aspect is about destroying the outdated institutions of the old order and replacing them with institutions that will meet the needs of the age.
 But Kemalism is not satisfied with this, it also constantly describes reformism as openness to innovations and changes and opposes stereotypes.

 Atatürk regarded the protection of what his reforms brought to the country as a necessity of the reformist principle.
 But for him, the problem did not end there.
 He was aware that the conditions would change, that changing conditions would require new institutions and new breakthroughs.
 For this reason, he was against the stereotypes of Kemalism and, in a sense, the freezing of reforms.
 He knew that in line with the circumstances, not only institutions but also ideas had to change.
-This is why Kemalism's Reformist principle also reflects a "Permanent Revolutionary" understanding.
-Even the most progressive institutions wear out in circumstances.
+This is why Kemalism's Reformist principle also reflects a "Permanent revolution|Permanent Revolutionary" understanding.
+Even the most progressive institutions wear out in the circumstances.
 Those who are content with the watchdog of a most advanced revolution cannot escape from being behind the changing conditions and becoming conservative one day.
 This is the main reason for Kemalism's understanding of permanent revolution.

 Integrative principles

 National independence

-Atatürk, who said "Freedom and independence are my character", took strength from this thought in the foundation of modern Turkey.
-Being independent means not being under the control of other powers, and being able to act in the communities formed together with other states as required by Turkey's national interests.
+One of Atatürk's main goals was not being under the control of other powers, and being able to act in the communities formed together with other states as required by Turkey's national interests.
 For Atatürk, full independence should be realized in "political, financial, economic, judicial, military, cultural and other matters".
-Because of this, many revolutions were carried out and this prompted Atatürk to adopt the motto of the Turkish War of Independence, "Either independence or death!".